 According to financial planner Graham Summers, many people only put away the same percentage their company will match (say, 6 percent), which is a big mistake if you can afford to contribute more than that.

 Every cent you put into your 401(k) is being compounded over your career.
-That extra $100 per month in contributions, through the power of compounding, can translate to hundreds of thousands of dollars more in retirement funds.
+That extra $100 per month in contributions, through the power of compounding, can translate to hundreds of thousands of dollars more in retirement investment.

-If it’s feeling too pinched, you can always decrease it, but most people never do,” Summers says.
+“If you’re feeling too pinched, you can always decrease your contribution amount, but most people never do,” Summers says.
 He notes that one of the best ways to save money is to reframe your mindset to help you see the benefit of stashing, rather than cashing, your paychecks.

-“Increasing your contributions is the equivalent of ‘investing in yourself,’ whereas spending the money does little or nothing for your long-term financial stability.
-The former actually has a benefit.
+“Increasing your contributions is the equivalent of ‘investing in yourself,’ whereas spending the money does little or nothing for your long-term financial stability,” Summers says.
+“The former actually has a benefit.
 The latter just means you have to work more.
 Which one do you prefer?”

-Another thing that could be draining your savings—the fees you’re paying for your 401K.
+Another thing that could be draining your savings?
+The fees you’re paying for your 401(k).

-A difference between a .5 percent, 1 percent, or 2 percent fee could be the difference of hundreds of thousands of dollars when you go to retire: “Some 401(k)s have very high fees and employees often don’t realize that they are the ones paying them in most cases.
+A difference between a 0.5 percent, 1 percent or 2 percent fee could add up to hundreds of thousands of dollars when you go to retire: “Some 401(k)s have very high fees and employees often don’t realize that they are the ones paying them in most cases.
 They usually believe their employer covers all the costs.
-It pays to look them up,” says Bobbi Rebell, a certified financial planner and host of the Financial Grownup podcast.
+It pays to look them up,” says Bobbi Rebell, a Certified Financial Planner and host of the Financial Grownup podcast.

 Potential Savings: Hundreds of thousands over a lifetime.

 This material is designed to provide general information on the subjects covered.
-It is not, however, intended to provide specific advice or to serve as the basis for any decisions.
+It is not, however, intended to provide specific financial advice or to serve as the basis for any decisions.

 Fabric Insurance Agency, LLC offers a mobile experience for people on-the-go who want a easy and fast way to purchase life insurance.

-Fabric Instant is an Accidental Death Insurance Policy (Form VL-ADH1 with state variations where applicable) and Fabric Premium is a Term Life Insurance Policy (Form ICC16-VLT and CMP 0501 with state variations where applicable).
-Policies are issued by Vantis Life Insurance Company.
-(Vantis Life), Windsor, CT (all states except NY), and by Vantis Life Insurance Company of New York, Brewster, NY (NY only).
+Accidental Death Insurance policies (Form VL-ADH1 with state variations where applicable) and Term Life Insurance policies (Form ICC16-VLT, ICC19-VLT2, and CMP 0501 with state variations where applicable) are issued by Vantis Life Insurance Company (Vantis Life), Windsor, CT (all states except NY), and by The Penn Insurance and Annuity Company of New York (NY only).
 Coverage may not be available in all states.
-Issuance of coverage for Fabric Premium is subject to underwriting review and approval.
+Issuance of coverage for Term Life Insurance is subject to underwriting review and approval.
 Please see a copy of the policy for the full terms, conditions and exclusions.
 Policy obligations are the sole responsibility of Vantis Life.